sparanoid/slimpack/README.txt

 The following modules **should** be working in Slim version but…

 * Custom Content Types: It requires too many Jetpack dependencies.
-* Tiled Galleries: It requires Photon to retrieve remote generated images.
+* Tiled Galleries: It requires Photon to retrieve images generated from WordPress.com proxy.

 **Unsupported Modules**